JavanXD/Raceocat/vuln-webapp/README.md

 ## Security

 By its design this web application is vulnerable.
-To make testing more easy